long-da/long-da.github.io/content/authors/admin/_index.md

 My research interest includes: LLM Post-training, Surrogate Modeling, Reinforcement Learning

-<span style="color: red;">I am on job market for full-time roles starting in summer/fall 2026.
+<span style="color: red;">I am on job market for a full-time role starting in summer/fall 2026.
 Please feel free to reach out to me if you are hiring. </span>